-8.0 TRAINING
+9.0 Training

-8.1 Operator Training and Communication Improvements
+9.1 Operator Training and Communication Improvements

-After the pandemic slowed down the delivery of some of our training programs, 2022 focussed on relaunching them with higher frequency and larger class sizes once again.
-The MiWay Learning Centre ran a total of ten New Transit Operator Training Program classes for new recruits and five Refresher Training Program classes for existing Transit Operators.
-Accessible customer service continues to be an important module covered in both of these programs.
+In 2023, the MiWay Learning Centre ran a total of ten New Transit Operator Training Program classes for new recruits and twenty Refresher Training Program classes for existing Transit Operators.
+Accessible customer service remained an important module covered in both of these programs.

-The new hire program's accessibility module is a four-hour course that includes classroom training on MiWay's accessibility policies and procedures, the expectations of a Transit Operator, the impact of both visible and non-visible disabilities, as well as roleplaying and on-the-bus simulations.
-The City of Mississauga's eLearning Accessibility for Ontarians with Disabilities is a prerequisite for this course, and there are additional follow-up exercises completed ahead of time and reviewed together in the classroom.
-Discussion focusses on potential barriers in transit, tips for communication with passengers with various disabilities and how best to provide service to passengers with various disabilities.
-New Transit Operators also practise their role in accessibility and the technical functionalities of the accessibility ramp through the on-the-road component of the training program.
+The New Transit Operator Training Program's accessibility module is a four-hour course made up of classroom training on MiWay's accessibility policies and procedures, the role of the Transit Operator in accessible customer service, the significance of visible and non-visible disabilities, as well as roleplaying and on-street simulations.
+The City of Mississauga's eLearning Accessibility for Ontarians with Disabilities continues to be a prerequisite, and the class is required to complete additional follow-up exercises that facilitate discussion in the classroom regarding potential barriers in transit, tips for communication with passengers with various disabilities and how best to provide service to all passengers.
+Within the on-the-road component of this program, new hires also practise their role in accessibility and the technical functionalities of kneeling the bus and deploying the accessibility ramp.

-The refresher program's accessibility module reviews MiWay policies and procedures to remind existing Transit Operators of their role in accessible customer service, emphasizes the impact of language choices and discusses the transit experience for passengers with non-visible disabilities in particular.
+The Refresher Training Program's accessibility module reminds Transit Operators of MiWay's policies and procedures, and reviews their role in accessible customer service.
+It also covers the impact of language choices and highlights the transit experience, particularly for those passengers with non-visible disabilities.